simplymathematics/exponential-smoothing/Exponential_Smoothing.md

 ========================================================
 - like the above, but there are scalar multipliers included
 - defined mathematically as a convolution of the data with a fixed weighting function
-- For an n-day moving average, the weights descrease in an arithmetic progression
+- For an n-day moving average, the weights decrease in an arithmetic progression

 $$ \\ WMA = np_m + (n-1) p_{m-1} + ... + 2p_{M-n+2} + p_{m-n+1} $$